Divyansh0111/Crypted_Vault_Project/README.md

 Step 3: Start the Server

-Run the server using npm: npm start
+Run the server using npm : npm start

 Step 4: Setup Client Environment

-Navigate to the client directory: cd client
+Navigate to the client directory : cd client

 Step 5: Start the Client

-Run the client using npm: npm run dev
+Run the client using npm : npm run dev

 Now, you should be able to access the CryptedVaultYT application locally.